IBM/decentralized-energy-fabric-on-IBP20/README.md

   node addUtilityCompany.js
   ```

-- Now lets perform the `EnergyTrade` and `CashTrade` transactions.
+- Now let's perform the `EnergyTrade` and `CashTrade` transactions.
 These transactions will verify the sender's id, as the id on the world state before updating the state.
 In our case that is our resident R1:
   ```bash
   cd ../invoker-tx/
   node energy-trade.js